How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each light pink, trapezoid tablet, debossed "P" logo on one side and "50" on the other side, contains fluconazole 50 mg.
+Each light pink, trapezoid tablet, debossed "P" logo on one side and "50" on the other side, contains 50 mg of fluconazole.
 Nonmedicinal ingredients: croscarmellose sodium, dibasic calcium phosphate, FD&C Red No. 3 Lake, FD&C Red No. 40 Aluminum Lake, magnesium stearate, microcrystalline cellulose, and povidone.

-Each light pink, trapezoid tablet, debossed "P" logo on one side and "100" on the other side, contains fluconazole 100 mg.
+Each light pink, trapezoid tablet, debossed "P" logo on one side and "100" on the other side, contains 100 mg of fluconazole.
 Nonmedicinal ingredients: croscarmellose sodium, dibasic calcium phosphate, FD&C Red No. 3 Lake, FD&C Red No. 40 Aluminum Lake, magnesium stearate, microcrystalline cellulose, and povidone.

 How should I use this medication?